 Climbing to the top of Marjan Hill is a great way to escape from Split crowds and breathe fresh air.
 Plus, it’s an excellent spot for watching sunsets too!
 So make sure to add this special place to your itinerary.

 See Related: Best Spring Break Destinations for Families

 Address: Dioklecijanova 1, 21000, Split, Croatia

 Diocletian’s Palace is a great way to explore Split’s past and present.
 Take a stroll around the grounds and marvel at the impressive architecture – including towering spires, old stone walls, and grand marble stairs.
-Don’t forget to take plenty of photos along the way too – you won’t want to miss out on capturing some of Split’s most beautiful sights!
+Don’t forget to take plenty of photos along the way, too – you won’t miss out on capturing some of Split’s most beautiful sights!

 The best way to explore Diocletian’s Palace is on a guided tour.
 This way, you’ll soak up all the fascinating history and stories that come along with this iconic landmark.
 For a comfortable and nearby stay, visitors to Split love the highly-rated Cornaro Hotel.

-See Related: Fun & Best Things to Do in Hvar, Croatia
+See Related: Things to Do in Hvar, Croatia